The Role of Heirs in Property Sale Decisions

 How can heirs manage disagreements efficiently?

-Managing conflicts well is key to keeping peace among heirs:
+Dealing with differences well is the best way to keep the peace among heirs:

 Who can help resolve legal issues related to inherited property sales?